organicmaps/organicmaps/tools/python/maps_generator/README.md

                         Continue the last build or specified in CONTINUE from the last stopped stage.
   -s SUFFIX, --suffix SUFFIX
-                        Suffix the name of a build directory.
+                        Suffix of the name of a build directory.
   --countries COUNTRIES
                         List of regions, separated by a comma or a semicolon, or path to file with regions, separated by a line